squirro/training/data_loader/4_plugin/README.md

-# Custom Plugins for the Squriro Data Loader
+# Custom Plugins for the Squirro Data Loader

 This example shows how custom plugins can be created for the Squirro Data Loader.
-While the Data Loader supports connections to csv files, excel sheets, and SQL databases out of the box, these plugins allow the data loader to connect to any data source imaginable.
+While the Data Loader supports connections to CSV files, excel sheets, and SQL databases out of the box, these plugins allow the data loader to connect to any data source imaginable.

 ## How do plugins work

 Plugins are implemented as python scripts which have a few methods that they must implement.
 Beyond that, there are really no rules.
-Plugins can do just about anything under the sun as long as they return usible data in the following format
+Plugins can do just about anything under the sun as long as they return usable data in the following format

 ### Data Format

-Contrary to what you may guess at first, Data Loader Plugins __Do Not__ return data in the squirro item format, but produce flat JSON objects.
+Contrary to what you may guess at first, Data Loader Plugins __Do Not__ return data in the Squirro item format, but produce flat JSON objects.
 The data that is produced by your data loader plugin should look like this:
 ```json
 {
     "document_title": "...",